exakat/php-dictionary/dictionary/three-dots.ini.rst

 Three dots, is an operator with several usages and names.

-+ variadic, to make the last parameter collect all arguments in an array
++ Variadic, to make the last parameter collect all arguments in an array
-+ spread, to expand elements of an array into arguments positions
++ Spread, to expand elements of an array into arguments positions
-+ spread in array, to merge several arrays in one
++ Spread in array, to merge several arrays in one
-+ closure creator, when used standalone in a methodcall.
++ Closure creator, when used standalone in a methodcall.

 The various features of this operator were introduced in different PHP versions.